What is port forwarding in a computer network and how to enable it on a network router?

-Have you ever thought of exposing a service to the outer world, that is running over an internal LAN computer?
+Have you ever considered exposing a service to the outer world running over an internal LAN computer?
 It can be a web service or any other.
-One option is to configure a new public IP on the machine and let the cable plugin connects to the ISP.
-Looks a little difficult as it needs to get a new public IP.
-What if there are many such services needed?
+One option is configuring a new public IP on the machine and letting the cable plugin connect to the ISP.
+It looks tricky as it needs to get a new public IP.
+What if there are many such services required?

 Once you enable port forwarding on the LAN router, the internal website will be accessible from any corner of the globe.